frob/frob.github.com/content/posts/2015-10-03-reflecting-on-elixir-and-phoenix.md

 All this test does is make me think Phoenix might be onto something.
 This isn't decisive, however, Phoenix was delivering dynamic pages to the browser nearly as fast as nginx was delivering static files.

 This definitely warrants further testing.
 My next test might be with some more complicated models and user access controls.
 However, my interest with Phoenix has more to do with the web-socket handling.
-These where the preliminary tests to see if Phoenix is even worth my limited time.
+These were the preliminary tests to see if Phoenix is even worth my limited time.

 It is.

 # Drupal's heel

-My opinion is that Drupal's biggest strength (and the root of it's staying power) comes from our (as in the Drupal Community) acceptance that things change.
+My opinion is that Drupal's biggest strength (and the root of its staying power) comes from our (as in the Drupal Community) acceptance that things change.
 Drupal 7 was a huge step forward from Drupal 6.
-Old apis where gone or changed in ways that where incompatible with Drupal 6.
+Old apis were gone or changed in ways that were incompatible with Drupal 6.
 Remember that when Drupal 7 was released, no one was even developing on Drupal 6 anymore --everyone was using Pressflow.

 Drupal 8, from all I can see, *gives us more tools out of the box than any other site building platform*.
 This is a good time.